beachparty/beachparty.github.io/_posts/2016-11-14-donald-trump-has-won-how-should-i-feel.md

 <https://www.change.org/p/donald-trump-pardon-julian-assange>

 I was happy to see America collectively raise a one finger salute to the establishment as they turned their back on Hillary so I too, salute you, Donald J Trump, with my finger held high.
-I'm hoping all of that mad shit you promised in your campaign was to get publicity, and it's not what you actually intend to do.
-You don’t need a wall!
-The majority of muslims in the world are good people.
-Muhammad Ali was a muslim and an amazing person, some even say he was the greatest.
-He was a fighter, and like him you now need to step up and fight for what is right.
-But go easy on the fighting, and don't get swayed into dropping bombs on children and hospitals like Obama.
-Good luck Mr President-Elect, I think you will make a more honourable leader than Hillary Clinton, now prove me right, and please try not to blow up the world.
+Don't get swayed by corruption or start dropping bombs on hospitals like Obama.
+You don't need a fucking wall.
+Just try to do things for the right reasons, and avoid selling out like the Clintons.
+I wish you good luck Mr President-Elect, I think you will make a more honourable leader than crooked Hillary, but whatever you do, please try not to blow up the world.

 I hope this election result makes it clear how abominable it is when journalists and MP's state Jeremy Corbyn is unelectable.